bmreading/seascape/README.md

 ## Quickstart Guide

 All calls to the Jellyfin API are performed using an instance of the `client::Jellyfin` struct.
 It is recommended to use the `client::Builder` to build this.
 Although there are some public methods available that don't require any authentication, almost all usage requires authentication via either API key or user-based authentication.
-This library only supports asynchronous operations.
+This library only supportsasynchronous operations.

 ### Example